Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Marcell Ozuna At The Plate

-- Ozuna has driven in a run in 39 games this season (35.5%), including 18 games with more than one RBI (16.4%).
-He has also driven in three or more of his team's runs in six contests.
+- In 36.0% of his games this season, Ozuna has tallied at least one RBI.
+In 18 of those games (16.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.